Q-Bukold/have_your_say-scraper/README.md

 ```

 ## Sources
-- Content od pdf_to_txt folder was copied from https://github.com/felixrech/PC-AI_analysis
+- Content of pdf_to_txt folder was copied from https://github.com/felixrech/PC-AI_analysis
 - hys_scraper.py in scrapers/ was copied from https://github.com/felixrech/hys_scraper and slightly eddited